desultory/ugrd/readme.md

 This module manages mount management, and loads new mounts into fstab objects, also defined in the base module.

-The name of it is important, it must be formatted like `_process_{name}` where the name is the root variable name in the yaml config.
+The name of `config_prcessing` functions is very important, it must be formatted like `_process_{name}` where the name is the root variable name in the yaml config.

+A new root varaible named `oops` could be defined, and a function `_process_oops` could be created and imported, raising an error when this vlaue is found, for example.

 This module is loaded in the imports section of the `base.yaml` file: